 Call us at 281-633-8600.
-This article is about minimally invasive treatments for knee arthritis.
+This article is about minimally invasive treatments for arthritic knees.
 Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and Fellowship Trained Sports Medicine Doctor with offices in Houston and Sugar Land, TX.

-The following is from an interview with Dr Bennett:
+The following is from an interview with Dr J. Michael Bennett:

 As we get older and the more active we’ve been through our lives, the more likely we are to wear down and weaken the cartilage in the knee joint.
 That cartilage is the lining within the knee, and it provides the slick surface that allow the bones of the leg to work together without friction and pain.
 If the cartilage degeneration is bad enough, you get to the point where instead of a nice slick cartilaginous covering of the knee, you have more of a degenerative, bumpy type of surface, leading to exposed bone within the knee joint.
 With that exposed bone in the joint comes pain, swelling, and stiffness.

 We have minimally invasive procedures to address these cartilage issues before they get to the point of bone-on-bone contact.
 With these minimally invasive procedures we can either stop the cartilage degeneration or slow it down, preventing or at least delaying major surgery to replace the knee joint.